robincornett/display-featured-image-genesis/README.md

 # Display Featured Image for Genesis

-This plugin works within the Genesis Framework, to display your post/page featured images in new and fun ways.
+This plugin works within the Genesis Framework, to display featured images in new and fun ways.
 It should work with either HTML5 or XHTML themes, but older themes may have a width set on elements which may not allow the full backstretch experience.

 ## Description